 Sharps Container Overfilling?
 No more!

+One of the leading causes of sharps injuries is sharps container overfill.
 A sharps container, by nature of its intended use, should be designed through a process of safety engineering; a discipline assuring that the device provides an acceptable level of safety.
-Unfortunately in the United States today, very few sharps containment solutions have been designed for safety.
+Unfortunately in the United States today, very few sharps container solutions have been designed to that degree of safety.

-The scenario of a sharps container being filled beyond its recommended fill line is not uncommon and is one that consistently puts patients and healthcare workers at risk.
+The scenario of a sharps container being filled beyond its recommended capacity is not uncommon and is one that consistently puts patients and healthcare workers at risk.

 The Sharpsmart removes onus for safety on the user; catering to a wide spectrum of human behavior, the container does not require staff to constantly monitor fill-reach, and passively protects users 24 hours a day.
 The engineered design of the Sharpsmart ensures that a sharps container overflowing is an impossible scenario.
 Container-associated sharps injuries commonly account for 4-11% of total sharps injuries in the United States today.
 Extrapolating from a US study, it is estimated that 19,000 sharps injuries could be prevented in the US per year if such human-factor-engineered features were possible in all sharps containers.

 It's time to respect the impact that sharps container design has on safety